-Electronic cigarettes (e-cigarettes) are becoming increasingly popular.
+“E-cigarettes” (”electronic cigarettes”) are becoming increasingly popular.
 These products involve a delivery vehicle that may resemble a tobacco cigarette through which the user inhales vapor from a mixture of constituents typically including nicotine, flavor and other materials.
-The use of other flavored non-cigarette tobacco products like cigars, smokeless tobacco products and hookah products is also increasing.
-The 2009 Family Smoking Prevention and Tobacco Control Act prohibits the use of “characterizing flavors,” except for tobacco flavors and menthol, in combustible cigarettes but not in other tobacco products such as cigars and smokeless tobacco products or in hookah smoking products (“flavored tobacco products”).
-There are several important issues associated with the use of flavors in e-cigarettes and other flavored tobacco products.
+There are several key issues associated with the use of flavors in e-cigarettes.

-1. There is no apparent direct regulatory authority in the United States to use flavors in e-cigarettes and flavored tobacco products.
+1. There is no apparent direct regulatory authority in the United States to use flavors in e-cigarettes.
 In this context, it is important to note that the “generally recognized as safe” (GRAS) provision in Section 201(s) of the Federal Food, Drug, and Cosmetic Act (FFDCA) applies only to food as defined in Section 201(f) of the Act.

 2. None of the primary safety assessment programs for flavors, including the GRAS program sponsored by the Flavor and Extract Manufacturers Association of the United States (FEMA), evaluate flavor ingredients for use in products other than human food.
-FEMA GRASTM status for the use of flavor ingredients in food does not provide regulatory authority to use flavor ingredients in e-cigarettes or any tobacco products in the U.S.
+FEMA GRAS status for the uses of a flavor ingredient in food does not provide regulatory authority to use the flavor ingredient in e-cigarettes in the U.S.

-The manufacturers and marketers of e-cigarettes and all other flavored tobacco products, and flavor manufacturers and marketers, should not represent or suggest that the flavor ingredients used in these products are safe because they have FEMA GRASTM status for use in food because such statements are false and misleading.
+• E-cigarette manufacturers should not represent or suggest that the flavor ingredients used in their products are safe because they have FEMA GRAS status for use in food because such statements are false and misleading.

 The Regulation of Flavors in the United States

-In the U.S., the vast majority of flavoring substances are added to food consistent with the GRAS provision in FFDCA Section 201(s).
-For the purposes of the FFDCA GRAS provision, food is defined in FFDCA Section 201(f) as “(1) articles used for food or drink for man or other animals, (2) chewing gum, (3) articles used as components for any such article.”
-The primary route to regulatory authority to use flavor ingredients in the U.S. is the FEMA GRASTM program.
+In the U.S., the vast majority of flavoring substances are permitted for addition to food consistent with the GRAS provision in FFDCA Section 201(s).
+For the purposes of the FFDCA GRAS provision, food is as defined in FFDCA Section 201(f) as “(1) articles used for food or drink for man or other animals, (2) chewing gum, (3) articles used as components for any such article.”
+The primary route to regulatory authority to use flavor ingredients in the U.S. is the FEMA GRAS program.

 The FEMA Expert Panel

 The FEMA Expert Panel evaluates the safety of flavoring substances only under their conditions of intended use in human food, including beverages and chewing gum.
 Therefore, the Expert Panel only evaluates flavor ingredients for exposure through ingestion.
-The Expert Panel does not evaluate flavor ingredients for use in e-cigarettes or any tobacco products, or other products that are not human food, or products that result in exposures other than by ingestion.
+The Expert Panel does not evaluate flavor ingredients for use in tobacco products including e-cigarettes or other products that are not human food, or products that result in exposures other than by ingestion.